Guiimartinho/speeduino-stm32f407-refactor/README.md

 - Honda J32
 - Suzuki K6A

-All decoders follow the ULTRATHINK methodology with guard clauses, reduced complexity, and improved maintainability.
+All decoders follow the structured refactoring methodology with guard clauses, reduced complexity, and improved maintainability.

 ## Technical Specifications